Coronavirus Information for Ski Holidays Winter 2022 – 23

 Whilst it’s impossible to fully predict what measures may be required, you should be aware that they may impact our operations in the delivery of your trip, or possibly in the feel of the holiday for you as a guest.

-It is highly likely that face masks will be required when inside public buildings (including communal areas of hotels, and telecabines).
+It is possible that face masks may be required when inside public buildings (including communal areas of hotels, and telecabines).

-Social distancing measures will also likely be in place to manage queues and crowds.
-Entry to cafes, bars and restaurants will also likely require the Pass-Sanitaire to be shown for all people over the age of 12 years.
+Social distancing measures may also likely be in place to manage queues and crowds.

-We will keep you updated as the situation evolves and becomes clearer as we approach Winter 2021/22.
+We will keep you updated if the situation evolves as we approach Winter 2022/23.

 Implications of Brexit